groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.documents.delete`<a id="groundxdocumentsdelete"></a>

-Delete one or more documents from GroundX
+Delete multiple documents hosted on GroundX

 #### 🛠️ Usage<a id="🛠️-usage"></a>